ManiakMachDotEXE/SimplePdiFormatter/README.md

 ## Deployment

 As it stands this will only format the data so that it can be used in CDK Drive Dealer Management System.
 AGJE EXPERT ENTRY Function.
-Which accepts copied data instead of manual posting.
-Which makes my life a whole lot easier.
+Which accepts copied data instead of manual posting and makes my life a whole lot easier.
 While it formats the data for EXPERT posting
 I've only set the macro to format 1 Type of entry data.
 PDI Statements.
 I plan to support other tedious posting.

 ## Built With